 Surely, we could be milking more from our groundfish industry?
-After all, it includes the fish we’re best known for, cod, as well as other household names, and plentiful fish like turbot and flounder (granted they’re a harder sale for fish mongers, but nothing a little marketing can’t fix).
+After all, it includes the fish we’re best known for, cod, as well as other plentiful fish like turbot and flounder.
+The latter two may be a harder sale for fish mongers, but that’s nothing a little marketing can’t fix.

 Gearing up to gain more money from groundfish would require a little help from the government, and they’re game for it.
 In September, they announced another $2 million dollars for their “Seafood Innovation and Transition Program” in order to help “the diversification and growth of our seafood industry.”

 The program is striving to encourage growth in the groundfish fishery, by supporting harvesters to transition from shellfish to groundfish.
 The goal is largely to “place Newfoundland and Labrador in a position to avail of opportunities in the international marketplace.”

 Examples of “innovation” the program will financially support includes new, automated technology for filleting, chilling, portioning, and packaging fish to enhance company productivity and decrease production costs, so the fruits, or the fish of our labour can better compete in global marketplaces.